paulfitz/daff-doc/types/coopy/Viterbi.md

 ---
 layout: thing
 thing: class
-title: coopy.Viterbi
+title: daff.Viterbi
 ---
-# coopy.Viterbi
+# daff.Viterbi

   Do a Viterbi lattice calculation to calculate the optimum state to be in at each step of a sequence, given the costs of transitions between those states at each step.